pculllback/atml3-docs/source/includes/_methods.md

     ]
 ```

-If one wants a list with all goals by the host team, they could use this function call:
+If one wants a list with all goals by the host team, they could use this method call:

 ```atml3
     filter( list($list), { "type": "goal", "team": "host" })